containers/containertoolbx.org/use.md

 **Toolbx** is perfect for hacking on command line tools like compilers and debuggers like [GCC](https://gcc.gnu.org/) and [GDB](https://www.sourceware.org/gdb/), container tools like [Flatpak](https://flatpak.org/) and [Podman](https://podman.io/), and libraries like [GStreamer](https://gstreamer.freedesktop.org/) and [GTK](https://gtk.org/).

-The development environment can be set up inside the container in the same way as on the host operating system.
-No longer will project environments clash with the host OS, nor will it be limited to a single OS version.
-Testing against a different OS user space is only a matter of creating a different Toolbx container.
+The development environments can be set up inside Toolbx containers in the same way as on the host operating system.
+No longer will project environments clash with the host OS, nor will they be limited to a single OS version.
+Testing against different OS user spaces is only a matter of creating different containers.

 ### Desktop Applications